flutteruniverse/website/README.md

 This website is building to share podcast Universo Flutter, news, resources and all about Flutter.

-This project has been built using the [Flutter](https://flutter.dev/) framework, which allows to build an app for mobile, desktop & web, from a single codebase.
+This project has been built using the [Flutter](https://flutter.dev/) framework, which allows to build an multiplatform app from a single codebase.

 ## Roadmap 2021